Is It Okay to Have Multiple Job Interviews

 “Thank you for the opportunity and the time you invested.
 After careful consideration, I’ve accepted another offer that aligns with my goals.
 I appreciate your consideration and hope our paths cross again.”

-If you’d like support scripting personalized messages or building a negotiation plan that respects both your career goals and international logistics, you can book a free discovery call and we’ll build a roadmap together.
+If you ever want support scripting personalised messages or building a negotiation plan that respects both your career goals and international logistics, consider using structured templates or discussing with a career coach.

 Use your CLARITY framework to decide whether to expand or narrow your search—scope resources to opportunities that will genuinely advance your long-term goals and global mobility plans.